 As such, if guidelines were developed before the passing of the bill, it would have to be ensured that they would allow NOAA, and other federal or state resource trustees to provide assistance during an impact event, if requested.

-Two bills have been introduced to the 112th Congress in an effort to reauthorize the CRCA.
-On January 25, 2011 S.46, the Coral Reef Conservation Amendments Act of
+One bill was introduced in the 113th Congress in an effort to reauthorize the CRCA.
+On January 3, 2013 H.R.
+71, the Coral Reef Conservation Act Reauthorization and